Ventu012/P3_TrafficSignClassifier/report.md

 * validation set accuracy of 0.947
 * test set accuracy of 0.929

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?
     I chose to use the LeNet-5 architecture used also in the lesson and the following parameters:
     * Learning Rate = 0.001
     * Epoch = 70
     * Batch Size = 128

 * Why did you believe it would be relevant to the traffic sign application?
     We use the same architecture in the lessons to clossify traffic signs so I decided to use the same architecture improving the paramers to obtain better results.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
     Bolow the Training and Validation accuracy during training

     <div align="center">